Bikes & Beans

 With only three days to design, research was crucial to create something that did not impose

 on Coltman Street's existing character.

-Noted as an area of special architectural or historic interest in a character appraisal undertaken by Hull City Council, the area’s slow development since the Georgian Era has made it home to a diverse mix of houses - compromising of everything from villas with classical details, a plain Jacobean building, fencing from a decorated gothic-style chapel which survived WW2 bombings and a bold Art Deco shopfront, all whilst ‘interspersed with odd pockets of late 20th century residential infill.”
+Noted as an area of special architectural or historic interest in a character appraisal undertaken by Hull City Council, the area’s slow development since the Georgian Era has made it home to a diverse mix of houses.
+Coltman Street compromises of everything from villas with classical details and a plain Jacobean building to fencing from a decorated gothic-style chapel which survived WW2 bombings, all whilst ‘interspersed with odd pockets of late 20th century residential infill.”
 Details include a golden eagle standing proud at the entrance of the street, traditional window styles, doric columns and decorative ceramic tiles, to name a few.

 ‘...traditional paving materials add